hngi/Team-International-Backend/README.md

 6--Test your API if it displays the JSON output from the JSON file;

-7--Document your API using SWAGGER(We have just one methode to document );
+7--Document your API using SWAGGER(We have just one method to document,let's call that : loggedUser );

 8--Create the txt file with your slack name for example @ben.Put your HNG-Board ID in the file.